 Kuwaitis consider sexual intimacy a private matter.
 Public displays of affection such as kissing and holding hands are socially unacceptable and even criminalized.
 Further, sexual relations outside of marriage are illegal.
 For example, to receive maternity care, a pregnant woman must present a certificate of marriage.
 A pregnant woman unable to produce a certificate are subject to prosecution, imprisonment, or other punishment.
-All such laws apply to citizens and non-citizens alike.

-The birthrate in Kuwait has dropped considerably in recent decades from 7.2 children per woman in 1960 to 2.22 in 2023, higher than in neighboring Saudi Arabia (1.89) and Qatar (1.9), and higher than the US (1.84).
-This drop is partly due to the large influx of non-citizens during recent decades. who tend to not have children while livina temporarily in Kuwait.
-Meanwhile. the decrease in birth rates among Kuwaiti citizens is primarily due to changes in women's place in society.
+All such laws apply to citizens and non-citizens alike than the US (1.84).
+This drop is partly due to the large influx of non-citizens during recent decades, who tend to not have children while living temporarily in Kuwait.
+Meanwhile, the decrease in birth rates among Kuwaiti citizens is primarily due to changes in women's place in society.
 As more Kuwaiti women become better educated, work outside the home, and marry later, they have fewer children.